jesp209i/notableNotes/notes/Reuse Exercises.md

 Consider  the  following  design  goals.
 Indicate  the  candidate  pattern(s)  you  would consider to satisfy each goal:
 * Given a legacy banking application, encapsulate the existing business logic component.
+  - Adapter pattern
+    - Must comply with existing interface
+    - Must reuse existing legacy component
 * Given a chess program, enable future developers to substitute the planning algorithm that decides on the next move with a better one.
+  - Composite
+    - New complexity of application domain
 * Given a chess program, enable a monitoring component to switch planning algorithms at runtime, based on the op posing player’s style and response time.
+  - Strategy
+    - similar to the database problem above.
 * Given a simulation of a mouse solving a maze, enable the path evaluation component to evaluate different paths independently of the types of moves considered by the mouse.
+  - Command, maybe?

 ## 8-8
 Consider an application that must select dynamically an encryption algorithm based on security requirements and computing time constraints.
 Which design pattern would you select?
+- Strategy
 Draw a UML class diagram depicting the classes in the pattern and justify your choice
+- again similar to the database problem above